 Here’s how you can try to have a healthier pregnancy –

-● Exercise – You might be zoned with your own work, family and other unavoidable things.
+● Exercise – You might be zoned with your own work, family, and other unavoidable things.
 But, keeping yourself fit is highly recommended to you if you are planning to get pregnant in your 30s.
 It helps in raising your fitness levels, making it easier for you to get pregnant.
 If you are entirely new, you can start with yoga and not by hitting the gym directly.
-Upon conceiving, you may enrol in exercise classes for pregnant women to make sure you are healthy enough to bear the child and lower any chances of pregnancy complications.
+Upon conceiving, you may enroll in exercise classes for pregnant women to make sure you are healthy enough to bear the child and lower any chances of pregnancy complications.

 ● Visit Your Doctor – Many experts recommend visiting a gynecologist before you start trying to get pregnant to rule out any chronic illness like asthma or diabetes.
 You might want to start early on the supplements like folic acid if necessary.

 ● Be Careful About Medicines – Self-medication is also a big no-no. If you are taking medicines for existing medical conditions, be sure to consult your doctor as some medicines might not be suitable for pregnant women.
 You may complete the dosage, or ask your doctor to prescribe alternative medicines that will not affect your pregnancy.